alirawashdeh/CallyJS/readme.md

 * Cater for "Meet John tonight at 10"
 * Cater for "Meet John this afternoon at 3"
 * Cater for "Meet John starting at 14:00"
-* Cater for "Meet John in one hour"

 ## Do Later